SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 ---
 title: "Emerald Terrace"
 metaTitle: "Emerald Terrace - Shiren the Wanderer 4: The Eye of God Wiki"
-metaDescription: "Complete bracelet details for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "Emerald Terrace / story dungeon guide for Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
 ---

 <div class="pageTopImage screenshot">